apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 #endif /* WRAP_OVERFLOW_INCLUDED */
 ```

-Obviously, this will slow the code down.
-However, it will potentially save you hours of debugging.
+Obviously, with `WRAP_OVERFLOW` on, this will slow the code down.
+However, it will potentially save
+you hours of debugging.

 ## Going a little further: